dataart-telco/clearwater-juju/charms/trusty/clearwater-aio-proxy/README.md

 This proxy charm exposes two actions.

--  `create-user`: Creates a user, failing if they already exist
-    -  `number`: The number to provision
-    -  `password`: The number's password

 -  `create-update-user`: Creates a user, or updates if they already exist
     -  `number`: The number to provision
     -  `password`: The number's password